Ash1362/ray-based-quantitative-ultrasound-tomography/README.txt

 Version 1.0, Released 10th March 2023
 Written by Ashkan Javaherian

-Please report bugs and suggestions to email: a.javaherian@ucl.ac.uk, ashkan.javaherian@yahoo.com You will receive a response in 7 days.
+Please report bugs and suggestions to email: a.javaherian@ucl.ac.uk; ashkan.javaherian@yahoo.com You will receive a response in 7 days.
 The toolbox may be downloaded from https://github.com/Ash1362/ray-based-quantitative-ultrasound-tomography/

 ____________________________________________________________________________

-Acknowledgment
+ACKNOWLEDGEMENT
 ____________________________________________________________________________
 The project was (only financially) supported by :
 1) European Commission: PAMMOTH - Photoacoustic/Ultrasound Mammoscopy for evaluating screening-detected abnormalities in the breast (732411)
 2) Research Councils UK: WHOLE-BODY, HIGH RESOLUTION, 3D, SMALL ANIMAL PHOTOACOUSTIC AND ULTRASOUND COMPUTED TOMOGRAPHY SYSTEM (EP/T014369/1)

-Regarding technical points of view, since 2021, when the code developer raised some issues noticed, the contribution of the code developer to these projects was completely stopped by the associated department at University College London, and the code developer has been working in complete isolation (only few contacts via email) until the end of his appointment with UCL.
+Regarding technical support, since 2021, when the code developer raised some issues noticed, the contribution of the code developer to these projects was completely stopped by the associated department at University College London, and the code developer has been working in complete isolation (only few contacts via email) until the end of his appointment with UCL.
 ____________________________________________________________________________
 The examples include the scenarios in the papers:
 1 - A. Javaherian, ❝Hessian-inversion-free ray-born inversion for high-resolution quantitative ultrasound tomography❞, 2022, https://arxiv.org/abs/2211.00316/ .